Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up a rule in AWS config to trigger root user events.
 Trigger an AWS Lambda function and generate notifications using Amazon SNS.
 - [ ] Use Amazon Inspector to monitor the usage of the root user and generate notifications using Amazon SNS.

-### A Website currently runs on Amazon EC2, with mostly static content on the site.
-Recently, the site.
-Was subjected to a DDoS attack, and a Security Engineer was tasked with redesigning the edge security to help mitigate this risk in the future.
-What are some.
-Ways the Engineer could achieve this?
+### A website currently runs on Amazon EC2, with mostly static content on the site.
+Recently, the site was subjected to a DDoS attack, and a Security Engineer was tasked with redesigning the edge security to help mitigate this risk in the future.
+What are some ways the Engineer could achieve this?
 (Select THREE)

 - [ ] Use AWS X-Ray to inspect the traffic going 10 the EC2 instances.
 - [x] Move the static content to Amazon S3 and font this with an Amazon CloudFront distribution.